 The years passed.
 Her son was unhappy with his job; he was often ill.
 He left the girl but kept the son.
 Finally he became disillusioned with his mystical religion and began to question her about God.
 He started to go to church again.
 There he found Christian friends and questioned them.
 He began to read the Bible.

 Her prayers increased.
-Her husband died, but he had become a Christian in his final illness.
+Her husband died, but he had become a Christian in his for her son were answered.
 She, too, grew weaker, older.
 She feared she would die before the prayers for her son were answered.